Tom Constanten: Tenure in the Grateful Dead

 Several band members and employees felt that he did not fit in with the Dead ethos despite his longstanding friendships with Lesh and Garcia; for example, he was a member of the Church of Scientology throughout his tenure with the band and thus declined to become re-involved with LSD and other drugs.
 According to band manager Rock Scully, "He was so different.
 You know, he was like a crew cut.
 He was like a Marine in a prison camp full of Japanese.
 He was like our boss in a way.
 Nobody could go for the hard-wire technology of his brainpower.
 I was told I was too hard on him, too.
 But I had no beef."

 Echoing Scully's sentiments, drummer Bill Kreutzmann noted in his 2015 memoir that he "got along really well" with Constanten and thought he was "a cool enough guy"; however, he felt that "[Constanten] had this thing where, for whatever reason, he would perform at rehearsals pretty darn well, but then, when we'd be in front of an audience, it was like he froze or something.
 He couldn't let go...
 [H]e couldn't trust the music to lead...
 [I]f you can't do that, you can't be in the band."
 Although Kreutzmann "felt no animosity" toward Constanten upon his departure, he did not consider him to be a "card-carrying member" of the Grateful Dead.
-Constanten's last concert with the Dead was on January 24, 1970 at the Honolulu Civic Auditorium in Honolulu, Hawaii, which is featured on Dave's Picks Volume 19.
+Constanten's last concert as a member of the Dead was on January 31, 1970, at the Warehouse in New Orleans, Louisiana.
+He played with the band again on April 28, 1971 at the Fillmore East in New York, which was released on Ladies and Gentlemen... the Grateful Dead.